LionRouge1/capstone_M1/README.md

 # Global School Conferance

-> Global shool is an online website for school were every students from different countries can learn as they where in the same class room.
+> Global School is an online website for schools where every student from different countries can learn as if they were in the same classroom.

 ![screenshot](images/Desktop_shot.png)
 ![screenshot](images/mobile_shot.png)